my-0rganization-example/website/README.md

 # my-website

-This is going to be a cool website
+This is a really awesome website

-Now editing on update-readme branch
+Updates made on master on GitHub before rebase